Linaro/lava/doc/distributed-deployment.rst

 Refactored Dispatcher
 ^^^^^^^^^^^^^^^^^^^^^

-The :term:`pipeline` dispatcher is currently *developer only* but will begin to be used in production during 2016.
+The migration to the :term:`pipeline` dispatcher in production has begun.
 The new model has been designed to prevent the problems of the current remote worker configuration by using a single connection between the master and the slave.
 This connection uses :term:`ZMQ` which is designed to recover from connectivity issues without data loss.

+The deprecated method needs to remain in use until all devices on any one dispatcher only need to support pipeline test jobs.

 Scaling Deployments
 ===================